-Note 4-Noncontrolling Interests
+Note 3-Noncontrolling Interests

-Manning & Napier holds an approximately 14.5% economic interest in Manning & Napier Group, but as managing member controls all of the business and affairs of Manning & Napier Group.
-As a result, the Company consolidates the financial results of Manning & Napier Group and records a noncontrolling interest on its consolidated statement of financial conditions with respect to the remaining approximately 85.5% economic interest in Manning & Napier Group held by M&N Group Holdings and MNCC.
+Manning & Napier holds an economic interest of approximately 16.7% in Manning & Napier Group, but as managing member controls all of the business and affairs of Manning & Napier Group.
+As a result, the Company consolidates the financial results of Manning & Napier Group and records a noncontrolling interest on its consolidated statement of financial conditions with respect to the remaining approximately 83.3% economic interest in Manning & Napier Group held by M&N Group Holdings and MNCC.
 Net income attributable to noncontrolling interests on the consolidated statements of operations represents the portion of earnings attributable to the economic interest in Manning & Napier Group held by the noncontrolling interests.